bmaclean/ledger-accountable/README.md

 **_This gem is in prerelease stages, and should not yet be considered stable for production release._**

-`LedgerAccountable` is a Rails model concern that adds ledger functionality to any model.
+`LedgerAccountable` is a gem for recording ledger entries to store an accounting history in your Rails models.

 ## Installation